On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: Outlook Towards Inverse Radiation Treatment Planning

-Finally, we notice that the system of the above variational equations can be implemented within e.g. a FEM-type numerical scheme to get numerical solutions for the optimal control $\ol{g}$.
-In virtue of \emph{Cea's estimate}, the boundedness and coercivity (after replacing the unknown $\psi$ by $\phi=e^{CE}\psi$) of the bilinear forms ${\bf B}_0(\cdot,\cdot)$, ${\bf B}_0^*(\cdot,\cdot)$ guarantee the convergence of the scheme in principle.
-Nevertheless, the above mentioned limited regularity of solutions of transport problems implies that the standard local interpolation results are not necessarily applicable and more advanced analysis (e.g. in choosing relevant basis functions) is needed.
+We remark that, for example with respect to $x$-variable the solution of the transport problem is generally at most in $H^{2,(s,0,0)}(G\times S\times I^\circ)$ with $s<\frac{3}{2}$ where $H^{2,(s,0,0)}(G\times S\times I^\circ)$ is the mixed-norm Sobolev-Slobodeckij space with the Lebesgue index $2$ and with the fractional index $s$ (with respect to $x$-variable), see \cite{tervo17-up}, Examples 7.4, 7.5.
+This must be kept in mind when solving the problem e.g. by the finite element methods (FEM).
+Above we derived the corresponding variational formulation of the problem together with the pertinent estimates for the due bilinear form.
+These estimates imply (by the {\it Cea's estimate}) that the FEM-scheme in principle convergences (in relevant spaces), when one uses appropriate basis functions.
+Nevertheless, the above mentioned limited regularity of transport problems implies that the standard local interpolation results are not necessarily applicable and more advanced analysis (e.g. in choosing basis functions) is needed.

-We omit in this paper further discussion of the inverse radiation treatment problem which was outlined above.
-Nevertheless, we refer to \cite{frank10} for related treatments.
+We omit in this paper further discussion of the inverse radiation treatment problem which was outlined above and refer to e.g. \cite{frank10} for related treatments.